Janez Janša: Balkan non-papers

 In April 2021, two documents, named the Balkan non-papers, which called for the "peaceful dissolution" of Bosnia and Herzegovina and the annexation of parts of Montenegro and North Macedonia into a Greater Serbia and Greater Croatia, as well as the unification of Albania and Kosovo, was said to have been created or distributed by Janša.
 The story of the non-papers was broken down by Bosnian web portal politicki.ba on 12 April 2021.
 The document's plans and ideas were heavily criticized and reacted to by many political leaders from Bosnia and Herzegovina, Serbia, Croatia, Montenegro, Slovenia and as well as by politicians from the European Union and Russia, including Russian minister of foreign affairs Sergey Lavrov and the European Commission's Vice-President and EU's High Representative for Foreign Affairs and Security Policy, Josep Borrell.

 Upon the non-papers being sent by Janša, Bosnian Presidency member Šefik Džaferović sent a letter of concern to European Council President Charles Michel.
 After hearing news about the document, Janša spoke in a telephone call with Džaferović, stating that "there is no non-paper regarding border changes in the Western Balkans" and adding that he supports "the territorial integrity of Bosnia and Herzegovina."

+2022–2026: In opposition

+In the campaign for the 2026 legislative elections, Janša announced the abolition of some tax burdens adopted during the government of Robert Golob, and in the field of foreign policy, he advocated continued support for Ukraine in its war with Russia.
+Regarding the worsening relations between Europe and the United States after US President Donald Trump expressed his aspirations to annex Greenland, Janša assessed that this type of communication in the NATO alliance was not appropriate, and that Trump's presidential term would be unsuccessful if he failed to end the war in Ukraine.

+2026–present: Fourth term as prime minister

+After no party won a majority in the election, Janša was elected as prime minister by parliament after securing a coalition agreement with right-wing and anti-establishment parties on 22 May.
+His government was officially sworn in on 4 June.